pratikkumar15/labpage/content/authors/admin/_index.md

     url: 'https://www.ncbs.res.in/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include using small molecule probes to visualize and manipulate biological processess.
+bio: I use small molecule probes to visualize and manipulate biological processess.

 interests:
   - Chemigenetic labeling